muaazbhamjee/pinn-heat-transfer/README.md

 │   ├── training.py          ← train_ann, train_pinn functions
 │   └── evaluation.py        ← prediction, benchmarking, plotting
 │
-├── generate_dataset.py      ← INSTRUCTOR TOOL — do not modify or run
+├── generate_dataset.py      ← FDM solver used to generate the training datasets.
+Read it to understand how the data was produced, but do not run it — the datasets are already provided in data/.
 ├── PINN_Heat_Transfer.ipynb ← your working notebook
 ├── environment.yml          ← Anaconda environment specification
 ├── .gitignore